Dr. Daren Timmons, Chair

 Craig W. McMullin has more than 40 years of experience in the commercial nuclear power industry and at various Department of Energy (DOE) site locations.
-He is currently a Senior Program Manager of Special Projects at the Savannah River National Laboratory (SRNL) for Savannah River Nuclear Solutions (SRNS), LLC.
+He retired in 2019 as a Senior Program Manager of Special Projects at the Savannah River National Laboratory (SRNL) for Savannah River Nuclear Solutions (SRNS), LLC.

 Mr. McMullin is a graduate of the Massachusetts Maritime Academy with a Bachelor of Science degree in Marine Engineering.
 He also received a Master of Business Administration from Western New England College.

 Nick Miller is the Facility Manager for the HB-Line Facility at Savannah River Site, the only chemical processing facility of its kind in the DOE complex.
 He is responsible for the overall safe operation of the facility while meeting DOE missions and directives.